waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Story & Quests
 *   **Primary Quest: Obtain HM01 Cut**
     *   **Objective:** Receive HM01 Cut from the apprentice in Ilex Forest.
-    *   **Plan:** Solve the second Farfetch'd herding puzzle to guide it back to the apprentice.
+    *   **Current Plan:** Systematically search the western section of the forest for the second Farfetch'd.
+The eastern section has been confirmed as unreachable from the current area.
 *   **Secondary Quest: Complete Sprout Tower**
     *   **Objective:** Reach the top of Sprout Tower and defeat the Elder.
-    *   **Plan:** Systematically explore the ladder system on the western side of the tower, mapping the connections between floors to find the path to the top.
+    *   **Status:** Blocked.
+Need to find the correct path up the western ladder system.
 *   **Tertiary Quest: Investigate Union Cave Roars**
     *   **Objective:** Discover the source of the strange roars heard in Union Cave on Fridays.
-    *   **Plan:** If it is Friday, enter Union Cave and explore the deeper, previously inaccessible areas.
+    *   **Status:** Blocked.
+Requires it to be Friday.
 *   **NPC Hints & Lore:**
     *   WADE (Route 31): Will share BERRIES.
     *   Hiker Anthony (Phone): Tons of DUNSPARCE in DARK CAVE.

-# V. Puzzle Logs
+# V. Puzzle Logs & Navigational Failures
 ## A. Ilex Forest Farfetch'd Puzzle
 *   **Objective:** Herd the Farfetch'd to the apprentice at (7, 28) to receive HM01 Cut.
-*   **Status:** Recreated the `farfetchd_solver` tool.
-*   **History & Learnings:**
-    1.  **Hypothesis 1 (Simple Herding):** Assumed a simple push mechanic.
-Created `farfetchd_solver` tool.
-    2.  **Test 1:** Tool reported 'No path found'.
-    3.  **Conclusion 1:** My hypothesis of a direct herding path was invalidated.
-The tool was correct; my assumption was wrong.
-*   **Current Strategy:** Systematically search the forest to locate the Farfetch'd's current position.
-Once found, use the solver to calculate a path to herd it to the apprentice at (7, 28).
+*   **History & Learnings:** Created `farfetchd_solver` tool based on a simple herding hypothesis.
+The tool's 'No path found' output invalidated the initial hypothesis, correctly proving the puzzle is more complex.

 ## B. Union Cave Navigation
-*   **Objective:** Pathfind to Hiker Daniel at (4, 6).
-*   **History & Learnings:**
-    1.  **Hypothesis 1 (Broken Tool):** Assumed `path_finder` was bugged after it repeatedly failed to find a path.
-    2.  **Test 1:** Diagnostic trace revealed the algorithm was working perfectly.
-    3.  **Conclusion 1:** The tool was correct.
-No land path exists between the southern and northern sections of UnionCave1F; they are separated by water.
+*   **History & Learnings:** Wasted ~65 turns assuming `path_finder` was broken instead of trusting its 'No path found' output, which correctly identified that the southern and northern sections of UnionCave1F are separated by water.

-# VI.
-Navigational & Cognitive Failures Log
+## C. General Navigation Failures
 *   **Ilex Forest (Turns 16451-16475):** Stuck in a dead-end due to brute-force navigation instead of systematic exploration.
-*   **Azalea Town (Turns ~17015-17049):** Wasted 30+ turns due to failing to recognize one-way ledges and impassable walls, indicating poor map analysis.
+*   **Azalea Town (Turns ~17015-17049):** Wasted 30+ turns due to failing to recognize one-way ledges and impassable walls.
 *   **Slowpoke Well B1F (Turns ~17074-17171):** Suffered a ~100 turn navigation failure due to confirmation bias, repeatedly trying a path that was proven impassable.
-*   **Union Cave Navigation (Turns ~17812-17877):** Wasted ~65 turns assuming a tool was broken instead of trusting its 'No path found' output, which correctly identified a water-separated area.
-*   **Route 33 (Turn 17878):** Confirmed via `path_finder` that the path west to Azalea Town from the Union Cave exit is IMPOSSIBLE.
-The route is a one-way trap due to impassable ledges.
+*   **Route 33 (Turn 17878):** Confirmed via `path_finder` that the path west to Azalea Town from the Union Cave exit is IMPOSSIBLE due to impassable ledges.
-*   **Union Cave B1F (via ladder at 1F (5, 19)):** Confirmed via `path_finder` that this ladder leads to a small, isolated platform with no path to the southern part of the floor.
-It is a dead end.
+*   **Union Cave B1F (via ladder at 1F (5, 19)):** Confirmed via `path_finder` that this ladder leads to a small, isolated platform and is a dead end.
-*   **Route 32 (Turns ~18059-18060):** Wasted several turns trying to path south to Union Cave entrance (6, 79), forgetting my own documented discovery that the route contains one-way ledges making it impossible to travel north from that section.
+*   **Route 32 (Turns ~18059-18060):** Wasted several turns trying to path south to Union Cave entrance (6, 79), forgetting my own documented discovery that the route contains one-way ledges.